 Well now doesn’t that sound like the PERFECT client?

 So I played along with “Daniel” because I have learned to have positive intent no matter how strange this is.
 You may ask what is so strange about this?
 Keep reading and I’ll explain later.
 Since Daniel had all the details I needed outside of decor, I was ready to draft up a contract.
 He was ready to book ASAP.

 I followed up with Daniel asking him for his spouses information.
 Normally I tend to include both of them on my contracts.
 I also needed a mailing address and telephone number.
 Once he sent me the info I needed, I drafted the contract and our invoice and sent it over to him.
 Here’s where it gets good.

 He refused to accept our invoicing method which at the time was QuickBooks.
 He gave this long story about how he doesn’t trust them and blah blah.

 I said OK no problem how about PayPal.
 Another story came about on why PayPal was not good for him.
 I said the only other method I accept is a certified check.
 Nothing could be produced.
 He then states that I use SquareUp for payment.
 Now for us, we don’t have an account with them and was not going to go out of our standard practice for this account.
 It simply makes accounting difficult trying to keep up with all these methods.

 He then states, before he can pay the deposit, he needs us to adjust the invoice price to include the limo driver.
-He also wanted to give us extra money for helping to pay the driver.
+Another weird request was him offering money for helping to pay the driver.
 He would not agree to paying the driver directly nor paying the deposit separately.

-At that point I knew he was trying to scam me.
+At that point I knew this was an attempt to scam a DC Event Planner

 How did I know this was a scam?